cmanon/wp-strava/readme.txt

 * client_id - specify a different athlete (you can copy this value from https://www.strava.com/settings/api or the wp-strava settings page at /wp-admin/options-general.php?page=wp-strava-options).
 * strava_club_id - Will display activity from the specified Strava club ID instead of an athlete.

+[latest_map] - shows a map of your latest activity.
+Takes the following optional parameters:

+* som - english/metric (system of measure - override from default setting).
+* distance_min - show only the latest activity longer than this distance in km/mi.
+* client_id - specify a different athlete (you can copy this value from https://www.strava.com/settings/api or the wp-strava settings page at /wp-admin/options-general.php?page=wp-strava-options).

 = Widgets =